kripat46/Intelligent-FX-Treasury-Liquidity-Risk-Engine/README.md

 minimization directly (so it's still legitimate to call this an "optimization model" rather than a lookup formula), and confirm the two agree.

 **Dynamic pricing is scarcity-indexed, not fraud-indexed.**
 The fee multiplier is a logistic function of *how close the pool is to its reorder point*, independent of the fraud engine.
 This keeps the treasury incentive mechanism auditable on its own terms (regulators and finance teams need to be able to explain a fee change purely in terms of liquidity risk).

-## The dashboard is live.
+## The dashboard is genuinely live.

-An earlier version of this dashboard read a pre-scored CSV and animated through it — that's a chart, not a system.
+An earlier version of this dashboard read a pre-scored CSV and animated through it.
 It's been replaced with a real (if simulated) streaming pipeline:

 * **`src/streaming_engine.py`** — `StreamingFeatureStore` computes every
   feature (rolling velocity, personalized z-score, device fan-out) from bounded in-memory rolling state **as each transaction arrives**, one at a